Selection of Drugs and Indications

 Visit our methods page to further understand how we determined the price components of tool.

-Stay up to date on the Evidence Driven Drug Pricing Project by signing up for our mailing list and following Dr. Bach on Twitter:@peterbachmd.
+Stay up to date on Drug Pricing Lab research and news by subscribing to our newsletter and following Dr. Bach on Twitter:@peterbachmd.

-If you have any questions or feedback on the project or DrugAbacus tool, visit our contact page.
+If you have any questions or feedback, visit our contact page.